freedomofpress/securedrop-signal-poc/README.md

 ⚠️ **these are prototypes for discussion only and are NOT for production use** ⚠️

-## Python clients
+## How to demo

-Python clients in `journalist.py` and `source.py` demo e2e comms through the server.
-Clients test source-initiated communication (i.e. journalist GET prekey bundle endpoint is not used).

-To modify these Python clients, simply install `requirements.txt`.
+There is a Python client in `journalist.py` to demo e2ee comms through the server.
+To modify that Python client, simply install `requirements.txt`.

+To try out and demo e2e encryption, you should:

+0. Setup the `securedrop-source` crate as described at the bottom of this readme.

-To try out and run these clients, you should run this server branch which provide the v2 APIs required: https://github.com/redshiftzero/securedrop/signal-proto
+1. Then run this server branch which provide the v2 APIs required: https://github.com/redshiftzero/securedrop/signal-proto

-Once the server is running, set the OTP token and password in the top of `journalist.py`.
+2. Once the server is running, set the OTP token and password in the top of `journalist.py`.
 Then start `journalist.py`:

 ```
 python3 journalist.py